 That seriously isn’t even all of it – it’s 90 pages!
 While that might seem like a lot, it’s highly organized.

-If you’re thinking that 90 pages sound like a lot, well I did too at first.
+Like I said, this emergency binder is 90 pages long, which sounded like a lot at first.
 But as I started looking through it, I realized that if I were to put this type of information together on my own I would have overlooked so many things.

 To make this emergency binder review as comprehensive as possible, I’m going to go section by section so you know what to expect.